j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

 **Resolution**

 To update a Flink statement set, use a `PUT` request instead of `PATCH`.
 The `PUT` request body must include the `resource_version`.
 This value changes each time the statement is updated.
 Therefore, you must first retrieve the current statement set using a `GET` request to obtain the latest `resource_version`.
 Include this value in your `PUT` request body.
 Be prepared to retry the `PUT` request if a `409` conflict error is returned, which indicates that the `resource_version` has changed since you last retrieved it.
-You may need to implement a retry mechanism with _optimistic locking_ to handle concurrent updates.
+You may need to implement a _retry mechanism with optimistic locking_ to handle concurrent updates.

 ## The Solution

 ![denzel-washington-my-heart](images/denzel-washington-my-heart.gif)

-So, I took the advice from the article and implemented a retry mechanism with optimistic locking.
-(The need to implement a retry mechanism with optimistic locking was the second gotcha, by the way.)
+So, I took the advice from the article and implemented a _retry mechanism with optimistic locking_.
+(By the way, the need to implement a _retry mechanism with optimistic_ locking was the second gotcha.)
 Here is the code for the `stop_statement()` method in the `FlinkClient` class:

 ```python
     def stop_statement(self, statement_name: str, stop: bool = True) -> Tuple[int, str]: